opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 }
 ```

-Similarly, you can use `min`, `max`, and `avg` metrics to find the minimum, maximum, and average values of a field, respectively.
+In a similar fashion, you can find the minimum, maximum, and average values of a field.

-### cardinality
+## cardinality

-The `cardinality` metric counts the number of unique or distinct values of a field.
+The `cardinality` metric is a single-value metric aggregation that counts the number of unique or distinct values of a field.

-For example, you can calculate how many unique products are present in an eCommerce store:
+The following example finds the number of unique products in an eCommerce store:

 ```json
 GET kibana_sample_data_ecommerce/_search